J. G. A. Pocock: Conservative Enlightenment

 In 1988, Pocock delivered the Government and Opposition/Leonard Schapiro Lecture at the London School of Economics, which was subsequently published under the title “Conservative Enlightenment and Democratic Revolutions: The American and French Cases in British Perspective”.
 He argues that (one strain of) Enlightenment also – among other effects – “strengthen[ed] existing elites—some of them clerical—in their capacity for civil control.”
 Especially pre-Enlightenment philosophers were “well aware” and “fully conscious” about the effects of their work, which resulted more in “the protection of sovereign authority and personal security against religious fanaticism and civil war” than “emancipation”.
 Those scholars, especially in England and Scotland, saw “disputes over the sovereign’s authority in matters spiritual” (e.g., in particular, about transubstantiation) as the cause for the civil war they had experienced (e.g. Thomas Hobbes).
 The uprising scepticism in the Age of Enlightenment should lead, in their opinions, to “self-limitation of the mind” and submission to authority, specifically in theological questions; directed, in fact, against both sects and the Roman Papacy.
 Pocock tied those thoughts to the American Revolution, seen from the viewpoint of conservative enlightenment “less a revolution than a war of secession”; not citizens of the same people fought – i.e., a civil war – over religious matters, but two (almost) independent states, although it resembled some specificities of wars of religion.

 In addition, Pocock picked up again the role and matter of virtue in government, which he had already presented in a 1981 article in the aftermath of a discussion about Quentin Skinner’s The Foundations of Modern Political Thought.
-Individual virtue, for Pocock content and end of a greek-athenian humanism, is in the antagonism between the American and British idea of government “remedy for corruption” found so widely in the latter’s parliamentary monarchy.
+Individual virtue, for Pocock both the content and aim of a Greek-Athenian humanism, is in the antagonism between the American and British idea of government “remedy for corruption” found so widely in the latter’s parliamentary monarchy.
 The question “whether the individual’s need for a sense of moral self could be fulfilled by the establishment of a form of government in which he was morally involved” can also be traced back, in history (drafting of the U.S. Constitution) as well as in Pocock’s own works.